betrusted-io/betrusted-io.github.io/hc-rationale.md

 chain logistics.
 High quality captouch surfaces are largely proprietary parts with few sources.
-This makes the parts difficult for independent builders to obtain, and also greatly increases the difficulty of build a customized derivative of betrusted.
+This makes the parts difficult for independent builders to obtain, and also greatly increases the difficulty of building customized derivatives of betrusted.

 ## Black and white memory LCD